goldeyegold/VRCXPlus/README.md

 5. **Download the Artifact**:
    - Once the workflow completes successfully, you will find the build artifact in the "Artifacts" section of the workflow run.
    - Click on the artifact to download it.

+# Disclaimer

+This code is provided for educational purposes only.
+It is provided "as-is" without warranty of any kind, either express or implied, including but not limited to the implied warranties of merchantability or fitness for a particular purpose.
+The author(s) shall not be liable for any damages arising from the use of this code.

+# Limitations of Liability

+The author(s) of this code are not responsible for any consequences arising from its use.
+Users should test and review the code thoroughly before deploying it in any production environment.